redhat-hackathon/redhat-hackathon.github.io/_posts/2019-04-10-update-upcoming-webinars.markdown

 A quick introduction to Red Hat Fuse, the engine of Agile Integration.
 We will briefly cover what is in Fuse, what is the use case in Fuse and what's next in Fuse.
 (Related topics: Distributed Microservice, iPaaS, and Serverless integration)

-### Webinar: Red Hat OpenShift Application Runtimes (RHOAR)

-#### When: Wednesday, October 9: 14:00 CET (30 minutes).

-**To Watch, follow this link:** [https://bluejeans.com/6370804305](https://bluejeans.com/6370804305)

-As an introduction to the 'ReBoot Customer Experience with Open Source' hackathon, this webinar gives attendees a quick hands-on introduction to get started with Red Hat OpenShift Application Runtimes (RHOAR).
-Developers just want to get started with a code project tied to their GitHub account, connect that to an OpenShift Container Platform and push their ideas in a steady stream of innovation.
-This tour get's developers started and initialised your journey into the upcoming 'ReBoot Customer Experience with Open Source' event.

 ### Webinar: Authenticating your applications using Red Hat Single Sign On

 #### When: Wednesday, October 9: 16:00 CET (30 minutes).